 Attribute Description RESTRICTED_DIRS Paths that can not be used to register images.
 A space separated list of paths.
 SAFE_DIRS If you need to un-block a directory under one of the RESTRICTED_DIRS.
 A space separated list of paths.
 NO_DECOMPRESS Do not try to untar or decompress the file to be registered.
-Useful for specialized Transfer Managers LIMIT_TRANSFER_BW Specify the maximum transfer rate in bytes/second when downloading images from a http/https URL.
+Useful for specialized Transfer Managers LIMIT_TRANSFER_BW http/https URL.
 Suffixes K, M or G can be used.
-DATASTORE_CAPACIT YIf WESC the available capacity of the datastore is checked before creating a new image LIMIT_MB The maximum capacity allowed for the datastore in MB.
+DATASTORE_CAPACIT YIf Grees the available capacity of the datastore is checked before creating a new image LIMIT_MB The maximum capacity allowed for the datastore in MB.
 BRIDGE_LIST Space separated list of hosts that have access to the storage to add new images to the datastore.
 STAGING_DIR Path in the storage bridge host to copy an Image before moving it to its final destination.
 Defaults to /var/tmp.
 DRIVER Specific image mapping driver enforcement.
 If present it overrides image DRIVER set in the image attributes and VM template.
+COMPATIBLE_SYS_DS Only for IMAGE_DS.
+Specifies which system datastores are compatible with an image datastore by ID.
+Ex: "0,100"